 Detectable oxidative stress in women may be affected by variations in hormone levels that occur as a part of normal menstrual function.
 Failure to address this underlying biological variability may impair study inference; however, this issue has received little attention.

 Study Design and Progress

 The BioCycle Study was a prospective longitudinal cohort study conducted at the University at Buffalo from 2005 to 2007.
 The study followed 259 women between 18 and 44 years of age for two menstrual cycles.
 Using biospecimens collected from participants, researchers measured multiple markers of:

 - Oxidative stress

-The BioCycle Study is a prospective cohort study completed at the University at Buffalo and offers a unique and comprehensive assessment of menstrual cycle function.
-The primary goal of the BioCycle Study was to better understand the intricate relationship between reproductive hormone levels and oxidative stress during the menstrual cycle.
-Multiple markers of oxidative stress, reproductive hormones, inflammation, and metabolic biomarkers were measured in a cohort of 259 women of reproductive age over the course of two menstrual cycles.
-Fertility monitors were utilized to time the subjects' visits to ensure appropriate timing of biospecimen collection.
-Additional information regarding diet, lifestyle, and physical measurements was obtained throughout the study via standardized questionnaires, anthropometric assessments, and daily diaries.
-Participants were highly adherent to the study protocol, with 94% of all women completing seven or eight visits per cycle.
+Fertility monitors were utilized to schedule participants’ study visits to ensure appropriate timing of biospecimen collection.
+Researchers also collected information regarding diet, lifestyle, and physical measurements throughout the study via standardized questionnaires, anthropometric assessments, and daily diaries.
+Participants were highly adherent to the study protocol, with 94 percent of all women completing seven or eight visits per cycle.

 - Sunni L. Mumford, Ph.D.